HassanAli-Jaafar/deepseek-recovery-kit/README.md

 ## 🤝 Why Open Source?

-This tool was born from a real problem — losing track of a 4-day bot project (3 C# bots, 40+ commands) after hitting DeepSeek's context limit.
+This tool was born from a real problem — losing track of a 4-day project.

 The data wasn't lost.
 It was in the JSON export.
 But finding anything was impossible.